Croatian War of Independence: War crimes and the ICTY

 There were a number of prison camps where Croatian POWs and civilians were detained, including the Sremska Mitrovica camp, the Stajićevo camp, and the Begejci camp in Serbia, and the Morinj camp in Montenegro.
 The Croatian Association of Prisoners in Serbian Concentration Camps was later founded in order to help the victims of prison abuse.
 The Croatian Army established detention camps, like Lora prison camp in Split.

 Croatian war crimes included the Gospić massacre, the Sisak killings in 1991 and 1992, and others, which were likewise prosecuted by Croatian courts or the ICTY.
 Another infamous instance of war crimes, in what would later become known as the "Pakračka Poljana" case, committed by a reserve police unit commanded by Tomislav Merčep, involved the killing of prisoners, mostly ethnic Serbs, near Pakrac in late 1991 and early 1992.
 The events were initially investigated by the ICTY, but the case was eventually transferred to the Croatian judiciary.
 More than a decade later, five members of this unit, although not its commander, were indicted on criminal charges related to these events, and convicted.
-Merčep was arrested for these crimes in December 2010.
+Merčep was arrested for crimes in Pakrac, as well as crimes in central Croatia and Zagreb in December 2010 and sentenced in 2016 to five and a half years.
+Merčep, who died in 2020, had also been implicated with his units in the kidnappings and executions of Serb civilians in Vukovar prior to the town's fall to the JNA in 1991 but never charged for those crimes.
 In 2009, Branimir Glavaš, a Croatian incumbent MP at the time, was convicted of war crimes committed in Osijek in 1991 and sentenced to jail by a Croatian court.